-Should we ever need to evacuate the building for a fire or other emergency, ushers have no official responsibilities and are not required to assist in that evacuation.
-The evacuation will be conducted by House Management, Security, and Front-of-House staff.
+Should we ever need to evacuate the building for a fire or other emergency, volunteers have no official responsibilities and are not required to assist in that evacuation.
+The evacuation will be conducted by House Management, Security, and Front of House staff (not to be confused with Front of House Volunteers).